How Icarus Director Bryan Fogel Documented the Russian Olympic Doping Scandal

 In what once seemed like an unfathomable turn of events, Russia has been banned from competing in the 2018 Winter Olympic Games.
 This comes after incontrovertible evidence emerged last year, much of it from a whistle-blower named Dr. Grigory Rodchenkov, of a brazen and pervasive state-run doping program that has likely tainted Russian results for the entirety of modern Olympic history.
 And if you want to see how it went down, all you have to do turn on Netflix.

 When director Bryan Fogel set out to make his jaw-dropping, absolutely insane doping documentary, Icarus, he didn’t know that he’d walk away with exclusive footage of what may go down as the biggest scandal in the history of sport.
-He was an amateur cyclist and second-time filmmaker in Los Angeles with a harebrained idea to try out doping himself, and do it on camera — kind of like Super Size Me of doping.
-He got his performance-enhancing drugs (PEDs) from an American doctor (they’re the same drugs used in controversial men’s anti-aging regimens), but had to look elsewhere for a scientist with a questionable moral compass who’d coach him in doping and how to get away with it.
+He was an amateur cyclist and second-time filmmaker in Los Angeles with a harebrained idea to try out doping himself, and do it on camera — kind of like Super Size Me of performance-enhancing drugs.
+He got his PEDs from an American doctor (they’re the same drugs used in controversial men’s anti-aging regimens), but had to look elsewhere for a scientist with a questionable moral compass who’d coach him in how to dope and get away with it.
 Fate brought him to a jolly, mustachioed guy in Russia with a penchant for shirtless Skype sessions.
-What Fogel didn’t know when he went to Moscow to trail his new friend, Dr. Grigory Rodchenkov around with a camera was that he’d wind up inside Russia’s national “anti-doping” lab, which was really a front for Russia’s state-run program to juice its Olympic athletes — with alleged ties to Vladimir Putin — of which Rodchenkov happened to be the chief architect.
+A guy who happened to be Dr. Grigory Rodchenkov.
+What Fogel didn’t know when he went to Moscow to trail his new friend around with a camera was that he’d wind up inside Russia’s national “anti-doping” laboratory, which was really a front for Russia’s state-run program to juice its Olympic athletes — with alleged ties to Vladimir Putin — of which Rodchenkov happened to be the chief architect.

-Fogel also didn’t know that his footage from that day would become evidence of a criminal operation and an institutional conspiracy.
-Or that he’d be the one to buy Rodchenkov the plane ticket that got him to safe harbor in the United States, just after two of his associates had dropped dead under suspicious circumstances and as Putin was denouncing him as a rogue operator in the press.
-Or that he’d then take Rodchenkov’s mound of evidence to the New York Times, exposing Russia’s “dark-of-night” doping operation at the 2014 Sochi Winter Games — which involved Rodchencov’s working with the FSB (a Russian intelligence service, one of the successors to the KGB) to switch dirty urine samples for clean urine collected months earlier, all under the noses of World Anti-Doping Agency (WADA) inspectors, and as Russia was winning the most medals of any country.
+Fogel’s realization that Rodchenkov isn’t just a guy in a Russian sports lab, but the guy (and possibly Putin’s fall guy), didn’t come till much later on.
+He also didn’t know that his footage from that day would become evidence of a criminal operation and an institutional conspiracy.
+Or that he’d be the one to buy Rodchenkov the plane ticket that got him to safe harbor in Los Angeles, just after two of his associates had dropped dead under suspicious circumstances and as Putin was denouncing Rodchenkov as an enemy of the state in the press.
+Or that he’d then take Rodchenkov’s mound of evidence to the New York Times, exposing Russia’s “dark-of-night” doping operation at the 2014 Sochi Winter Games — which involved Rodchencov’s working with the FSB (a Russian intelligence service, one of the successors to the KGB) to switch dirty urine samples for clean urine collected months earlier.
+All of this under the noses of World Anti-Doping Agency (WADA) inspectors, and as Russia was winning the most medals of any country.

 Rodchenkov’s revelations spurred an explosive 2016 report from the World Anti-Doping Agency (WADA), led by Canadian lawyer Richard McLaren, that laid out proof of at least 1,000 Russian athletes doping, in 30 sports — and that’s just 2011 to 2015.
 That report, in turn, nearly caused Russia’s forced withdrawal from the 2016 Summer Olympics in Rio.
 Back then, the IOC had made the stunning decision to allow Russia to compete, while banning over 100 athletes, chiefly the entire track-and-field team.
 Today’s action, which links directly to the evidence brought forth by Rodchenkov with the help of Fogel and Rodchenkov’s lawyer, Jim Walden, though, is perhaps the most stunning decision the IOC has ever made.

-Documentary films often have a social impact, but there has rarely been one that has changed as many lives in real time as this one; expect the Academy Awards to take notice.
+Documentary films often have a social impact, but rarely has one changed as many lives in real time as this one; expect the Academy Awards to take notice.
 I first watched Icarus at the Sundance Film Festival where, eight days after Trump’s inauguration, it won the inaugural Orwell Award, a special jury prize designated for “a film that reveals the truth at a time when truth is no longer a commodity.”
 Netflix bought it for $5 million, one of the biggest hauls for a nonfiction film in the festival’s history.
 Then I interviewed Fogel this August for its release, the very week that Robert Mueller was impaneling a grand jury for his investigation into Russia’s interference with our presidential election.
-Rarely has a documentary been so guided by fate and happenstance, or become as increasingly relevant over time.
+This is a documentary that came together by blind accident, yet miraculously becomes more and more relevant over time.

 Fogel named the movie after the Greek myth of a boy who, because of hubris, flew too close to the sun.
 Turns out flying too close to the retaliatory powers of an oligarchic state is also perilous.
 When we met for our riveting chat at the Crosby Street Hotel in Manhattan this summer, Fogel seemed jumpy.
 At one point, a stranger sat too close to us and Fogel had to move rooms to feel comfortable.
 He was on his way to Washington, D.C., to meet with lawmakers and tell them what he knows about how Russia operates.